 Worth it? – Absolutely!

-It is an experience and a half – a must do, particularly if you like being chained to something.
+The Bridge Climb is an experience and a half, a must do, particularly if you like being chained to something.

 The Climb Must Go On

-Tips, if you can, avoid climbing the Harbour Bridge in the middle of the day.
+If you can, avoid climbing the Harbour Bridge in the middle of the day.
 You are more likely to enjoy yourself if you are feeling cool and relaxed.
-Climb the Harbour Bridge alongside someone you like (or like the look of) – as once you start that’s it for the duration – no trading places.
+Climb the Harbour Bridge alongside someone you like (or like the look of).
+Once you start that’s it for the duration.
+No trading places.
 Having sheltered on the Sydney Harbour Bridge whilst we waited for a storm to pass, I can testify that the weather has to be pretty bad for the Bridge Climb to be cancelled.

 You don’t want to climb the Harbour Bridge? – Skywalk instead